How To Solve The Talent Crunch

 No doubt, this creation and adoption of employability standards for white-collar jobs will be a long-term effort that will involve the ‘triple helix’ of Industry, Academia and Government to implement.
 However, without this effort, India faces the real danger of missing out on our demographic advantage and being consigned to years of slow growth.

 Author Profile: Akhil Shahani is the Managing Director of The Shahani Group, which runs a range of colleges in areas like business, media, real estate, finance and others.
-His colleges incorporate global industry oriented education systems that make their graduates truly employable.
+His colleges incorporate global industry-oriented education systems that make their graduates truly employable.
 Akhil is the recipient of many awards for his work in education like the Jamnalal Bajaj Award, Bharat Shiromani Award, PIMR Outstanding Educationist Award, Rex Karamveer Chakra Gold Award, the Bharat Gaurav Award and the Indira Gandhi Priyadarshini Award among others.
+Akhil was invited by Yellow Spark to share his views in an article as a guest writer.